mcfnord/hc/README.md

 ## Winning

 * A player loses when their turn begins with them in checkmate.
 The player who first caused a checkmate state wins.
+* A player loses when their king is captured.
+This is different from checkmate.
+The capturing player wins.
 * You can also win by getting your king to the portal.

 ## Special moves

 * If your king and queen touch, your turn can begin by swapping them.
-* A pawn that touches two other pawns of the same color can't be attacked.
+* A pawn that touches two other pawns of the same color can't be captured.

 ### Portal